 As previously mentioned, the queen is the most important member of the colony even though there’s only one.
 Believe it or not, the queen is the only fertile female in the hive, and she reproduces enough to keep the colony’s population booming.

 In fact, a single queen bee can lay up to 200,000 eggs each year, which equates to roughly 1,500-3,000 eggs in a single day.
+The life of a queen is a bit different from workers and drones.
 The average queen bee lives between two and five years, which means she may lay over a million eggs in her lifetime!

 How Queens Become Queens